 Azure X can give you access to the most luxurious hotel that St Petersburg has to offer.Discover More!

-Think Russia and this marvellous onion-domed church is probably one of the first things that comes to mind.
-This classic Russian Orthodox church is one of St Petersburg’s most distinctive landmarks and certainly deserves a visit.
-While its five colourful domes may give the building an almost fairy tale quality, the church has rather more grim beginnings, as it was built on the site where Emperor Alexander II was assassinated in 1881.
-The church’s sinister sobriquet is also a reference to this historic event.
-Decorated with around 7,000 square meters of mosaics, the church’s interior is just as extraordinary as its exterior.
-Construction lasted some 24 years and costs exceeded 1 million roubles, making this iconic Russian building one of the most lavish pieces of 18th century architecture in the world.
-A guided tour will truly help bring this church’s rich history to life.
+Chances are that when you think Russia it’s the Church of the Saviour on Spilled Blood that first comes to mind.
+The church’s five colourful onion-domes are fairy tale-esque but the building has rather more grim beginnings, having been built on the site where Emperor Alexander II was assassinated in 1881—hence ‘the spilled blood’ of its name.
+The interior is just as extraordinary and features some 7,000 square meters of intricate mosaics.
+Construction lasted some 24 years and costs exceeded 1 million roubles, making this iconic Russian Orthodox building one of the most lavish pieces of 18th century architecture in the world.
+A guided tour will really bring the church’s rich history to life.

-2. The Winter Palace
+The Original Winter Wonderland